 - Rather than cancel the account outright, can you downgrade it to a cheaper (or free) credit card?

-Retention offers can be the difference between a straightforward decision to dump a credit card and a no-brainer to keep it open.
-Whether you’re seriously considering canceling a card or not, make these retention calls part of your routine.
+Retention offers can be the difference-maker between a straightforward decision to dump a credit card and a no-brainer to keep it open.
+Whether you're seriously considering canceling a card or not, make these retention calls part of your routine every time the annual fee comes due.